-Fair Housing Issue Contributing Factors Priority Level Action education and materials about the Section 8 program.
-(HE Program #10).
-C. Conservation of Existing Housing Stock (Displacement, Substandard Housing Conditions) Age of housing stock Cost of repairs and/or rehabilitation Medium By 2022 initiate program guidelines for a Minor Home Repair Program and advertise through the Senior Center, Senior Commission, City newsletter, City website and social media.
-Seek to assist six extremely low, very low and low income households annually, for a total of 48 during the planning period (HE Program 3).
-Conduct targeted outreach on the Home Repair Program in Sierra Madre's low and moderate income census block groups as identified in Figure B-11.
+D. Conservation of Existing Housing Stock (Displacement, Substandard Housing Conditions) Age of housing stock Cost of repairs and/or rehabilitation Medium City Action: By 2022 initiate program guidelines for a Minor Home Repair Program and advertise through the Senior Center, Senior Community Commission, City newsletter, City website and social media (HE Program 3).
+Seek to assist six extremely low, very low and low income households annually, for a total of 48 during the planning period City Action: Beginning in 2023, conduct targeted outreach on the Home Repair Program in Sierra Madre's low and moderate income census block groups as identified in Figure B-11 Action Outcomes: The above actions will help modest income homeowners, the majority of which are seniors, to maintain their homes.
+Planning & Community Preservation